S3-working-group/s3-practical-guide/src/bringing-in-s3/continuous-improvement-of-work-process.md

-## Continuous Improvement Of Work Process with S3
+## Continuous Improvement Of Work Process With S3

 ### To reveal drivers and establish a metrics-based pull-system for organizational change.